What are compute targets in Azure Machine Learning?

 A managed compute resource is created and managed by Azure Machine Learning.
 This compute is optimized for machine learning workloads.
-Azure Machine Learning Compute is the only managed compute as of May 30, 2019.
+Azure Machine Learning compute clusters and compute instances are the only managed computes.
 Additional managed compute resources may be added in the future.

-You can use Azure Machine Learning Compute for training and for batch inferencing (preview).
+You can use Azure Machine Learning compute clusters for training and for batch inferencing (preview).
 With this compute resource, you have:

 - Single- or multi-node cluster

 - Autoscales each time you submit a run

 - Support for both CPU and GPU resources

 An unmanaged compute target is not managed by Azure Machine Learning.
 You create this type of compute target outside Azure Machine Learning, then attach it to your workspace.
 Unmanaged compute resources can require additional steps for you to maintain or to improve performance for machine learning workloads.